 The fields of view available in Burst Mode vary with each camera.
 Newer models, like the HERO7 Black, you have the option of the processed FOV Linear as well as the standard Wide.
 Slightly older models give you the options of Wide, Medium, and Narrow.
 And others only have more limited options such as Wide and Medium available.
 But in general, you can use the FOVs that are available with regular still photos (those don’t always match up with FOVs available in the Video modes).

-Burt Mode only works with JPG images.
-You can't save them as RAW files.
+On some models, Burst Mode only works with JPG images.
+You can’t save them as RAW files.

 How to Shoot Burst Photos